Bayesian Mixed Multidimensional Scaling for Auditory Processing: Posterior Inference

 \section{Posterior Inference}

-Posterior inference is performed via samples drawn by an MCMC algorithm which exploits conditional conjugacy of the parameters when available.
+Posterior inference is performed by sampling from an MCMC algorithm that exploits conditional conjugacy of the parameters when available.
 When sampling from the full conditionals is not straightforward, we exploit adaptive Metropolis schemes \citep{roberts2009examples}.
 The details are discussed in the next subsection.